The next call for applications opens 15 January. The submission deadline of the Pre-Proposals will be 15 February.

 - An expanded NLTG research proposal that takes feedback on the Pre-Proposal into account.

-- The individual NLTG fellowship application forms of all NLTG group members.
+- The individual NLTG fellowship application forms of all NLTG group members (including the coordinator).

 - An outline of the NIAS-Lorentz Workshop at the Lorentz Center.